anncopeland/project-4/README.md

 # SEIR-Project-4

-## Clean Living
+## MyTodos
-Clean Living is a MERN Stack website created for residential cleaning services.
+Mytodos App is a MERN Stack website created to keep all you todos in order and notes for all your needs.

 -------------------------------------
 ## Check it out!